mmikowski/powercss/README.md

 in mind when setting **vsheet** mixin maps.

 ### Literal values
-Literal values are just that: a string you want to use as-is.
+Literal values are just that: a string we want to use as-is.
 Simply wrap any string in an array to have it read as a literal, as illustrated below:

     rule_map : { background : [ 'blue' ], ... }